 Evening meals, packed lunches, drinks and snacks, travel insurance, travel to Newcastle and from Bowness-on-Solway, souvenirs, laundry services, etc.

 Accommodation is provided in carefully selected walker friendly B&Bs, Guest Houses, small Hotels and Inns.
-We aim to book rooms with ensuite or private facilities every night, however in a few villages ensuite accommodation is limited and we may have to book rooms with shared facilities for one night of your holiday.
+All rooms are ensuite or have private facilities.

 We provide detailed instructions to find you accommodation.